LIXIL makes pioneering water and housing products that solve everyday, real-life challenges, making better homes a reality for everyone, everywhere.

 • Proactively communicate with all stakeholders

-LIXIL Corporation conducts an environmental assessment at each stage of the product development process to help reduce the environmental impact of products in all three lifecycle stages: produce, use, dispose.
+LIXIL Corporation conducts an environmental assessment at each stage of the product development process to ensure compliance with environmental laws, and to help reduce the environmental impact of products in all three lifecycle stages: produce, use, and dispose.

 In light of LIXIL’s aspirations set forth in Environmental Vision 2050, we analyzed the projected impacts of climate change on our business in the year 2030.
 In FYE 2020, we applied this analysis to our sash and door businesses and our ZEH business.